Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/AzureSDKCodeGeneration_DataPlane_Quickstart.md

 - Fork and clone the [azure-sdk-for-net](https://github.com/Azure/azure-sdk-for-net) repository.
 Instructions for doing so can be found in the [.NET CONTRIBUTING.md](https://github.com/Azure/azure-sdk-for-net/blob/main/CONTRIBUTING.md).
 - Create a branch to work in.

-## Create starter package
+## Create SDK Package

-For this guide, we'll create a getting started project in a branch of your fork of `azure-sdk-for-net` repo.
-The started project will be under `sdk\<servie name>\<package name>` directory of `azure-sdk-for-net` repo.
+For this guide, we'll create a sdk project in a branch of your fork of `azure-sdk-for-net` repo.
+The project will be under `sdk\<servie name>\<package name>` directory of `azure-sdk-for-net` repo.
 The package will contain several folders and files (see following).
 Please refer to [sdk-directory-layout](https://github.com/Azure/azure-sdk/blob/main/docs/policies/repostructure.md#sdk-directory-layout) for detail information.

 ```text
 sdk\<service name>\<package name>\README.md